NYULibraries/sdr-documentation/accessioning-workflow.md

 ## 6b.
 Retrieve the bitstream URLs to plug into our metadata records

-Now that we have uploaded all of the bitstreams to the FDA successfully, we can use **SDRFriend** to retrieve the existing bitstream download URLs, which are important elements for GeoBlacklight metadata.
+Now that we have uploaded all of the bitstreams to the FDA successfully, we can use **SdrFriend** to retrieve the existing bitstream download URLs, which are important elements for GeoBlacklight metadata.
 In order to do this, run the following command:
 ```bash
 bundle exec rake metadata:bithydrate[/Users/andrewbattista/Downloads,UAE_collection_bitstreams]
 # The first part should be a .CSV file that you have.
 Given the logic of the workflow, it will likely be the same .CSV that you've been using throughout this process to create FDA metadata, GeoBlacklight metadata, etc. The second part of this command generates a new CSV (here you tell it where you want the new file to be)